vitiko98/subliminal/README.md

-Subliminal-sucha
+postsubliminal
 ==========

-This is a fork of Subliminal with some extra features and arbitrary modifications for personal use.
+A fork of Subliminal with some extra features and arbitrary modifications for personal use.